-The DyKnow framework is designed for a distributed, realtime and embedded environment [10], [11] and is developed on top of an existing middleware platform, real-time CORBA [12], using the real-time event channel [13] and the notification [14] services.
+The DyKnow framework is designed for a distributed, realtime and embedded environment [11, 12] and is developed on top of an existing middleware platform, real-time CORBA [13], using the real-time event channel [14] and the notification [15] services.

-Different aspects of the framework borrow and extend ideas from a number of diverse research areas primarily related to real-time, active, temporal, and time-series databases [15], [16], [17], data stream management [18], [19], and knowledge representation and reasoning [20].
+Different aspects of the framework borrow and extend ideas from a number of diverse research areas primarily related to real-time, active, temporal, and time-series databases [16, 17, 18], data stream management [19, 20], and knowledge representation and reasoning [21].

 One of the many differences between DyKnow and mainstream database and data stream approaches is that we use a data model based on the use of features and fluents which integrates well between quantitative and qualitative constructions of knowledge structures.
+In addition, there is greater flexibility since the same data streams can be used in many different ways to generate knowledge structures with different characteristics.
+This contextual generation is represented as policies which can be generated and used by sources which requireknowledge in different forms.